 What Makes a Good CV Stand Out?

-A good looking CV is much more likely to be read in full than one which looks a bit shabby or is laid out in a way that makes it hard to digest.
-Before thinking about what makes a good CV from a formatting point of view, it is best to have it fully written and saved.
+Traditionally, when attached to an email or printed, a good looking CV is much more likely to be read in full than one which is laid out in a way that makes it hard to digest.

 Making your CV fit on one side of a page of A4 is a good approach if you have not had work experience before or have perhaps just had one job since leaving school.
 For most other people fitting their educational background and various work experiences and achievements into such a small space is not likely to be realistic.